sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Explanation of parameters
 """""""""""""""""""""""""""""""""
-* Tensor: Tensor type, representing the Tensor to be operated on.
+* input: Tensor type, representing the Tensor to be operated on.
 * method: A string type, indicating the method of operation, options include 'max' and 'min'.
 * axis: An integer, indicating the specified axis.
+Default to 0.
 * keep_dims: A boolean, indicating whether to keep the specified axis after the operation.
 The default value is True, which means to keep it (in this case, the length of that axis is 1).
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.

 Return value
 """"""""""""""""""""""
-Returns a Tensor.

-The data type of the tensor can be FLOAT32/INT8/UINT8.
-The data type of tensor_o can be INT32/FLOAT32.
-When the data type of the tensor is INT8/UINT8, tensor_o can only be INT32.
+Returns two Tensors, the first Tensor represents indices, of type int32; and the second Tensor represents values, the type of which will be the same as the type of the input.

 Processor support
 """"""""""""""""""""""